Other commentary from the latest labour market data can be found on the following pages:

 These data come from HM Revenue and Customs' (HMRC's) Pay As You Earn (PAYE) Real Time Information (RTI) system.
 They cover the whole population rather than a sample of people or companies, and they will allow for more detailed estimates of the population.
-The release is classed as Experimental Statistics as the methodologies used to produce the statistics are still in their development phase.
+The release is classed as experimental statistics because the methodologies used to produce the statistics are still in their development phase.
 As a result, the series are subject to revisions.

 PAYE is the system employers and pension providers use to take Income Tax and National Insurance contributions before they pay wages or pensions to employees and pensioners.
 This publication relates to employees only and not pensioners.

-This bulletin relies on data collected from the Labour Force Survey (LFS), and the Annual Population Survey (APS) derived from it, the largest household survey in the UK.
+This bulletin relies on data collected from the Labour Force Survey (LFS), which is the largest household survey in the UK, and the Annual Population Survey (APS) derived from it.

 Data for Northern Ireland are available in full in the Northern Ireland Labour Market Report on the Northern Ireland Statistics and Research Agency (NISRA) website.
 You can view local area statistics on the Nomis website.

-Our Comparison of labour market data sources article, published on 11 December 2020, compares our labour market data sources and discusses some of the main differences.
+Our Comparison of labour market data sources methodology, last revised on 27 April 2022, compares our labour market data sources and discusses some of the main differences.

-The estimates presented in this bulletin contain uncertainty.
+The estimates presented in this bulletin contain uncertainty, as defined in our article, Uncertainty and how we measure for it in our surveys.
 The Labour Force Survey (LFS) gathers information from a sample of households across the UK.
-The sample is designed to be as accurate as possible given practical limitations.
+The sample is designed to be as accurate as possible, given practical limitations.
 This can have an impact on how changes in the estimates should be interpreted, especially for short-term comparisons.

 As the number of people in the sample gets smaller, the variability of the estimates that we can make from that sample gets larger.
 Estimates for small groups, which are based on small subsets of the sample, are less reliable and tend to be more volatile than for larger aggregated groups.